-- Assessed and tested on a sample basis the design and operating effectiveness of the relevant key controls around origination and approval of loans and advances and off balance sheet facilities, monitoring of credit exposures, and impairment calculation. - Evaluated the appropriateness of the Group's impairment provisioning policy in accordance with the requirements of IFRS 9. - Used our own internal experts to independently assess the reasonableness of the ECL methodology developed and applied by Directors including model risk parameters (PD, LGD, and EAD), forward-looking information, associated weighting, and staging analysis. - Obtained an understanding of and compared inputs used in the ECL calculation to the observable data sets. - Tested a sample of loans and advances and off balance sheet facilities to customers to determine the appropriateness and application of staging criteria. - Obtained an understanding of the methodology adopted to identify and calculate individual impairment allowance for stage 3 exposures, and tested a sample of such exposures against the methodology. - Obtained samples of the latest available credit reviews and checked that they include appropriate assessment and documentation of borrowers' ability to meet repayment obligations (principal, interest, and commission). - Evaluated the adequacy of the consolidated financial statements disclosures to determine if they were in accordance with IFRS 9 and QCB regulations.
+- Assessed and tested on a sample basis the design and operating effectiveness of the relevant key controls around origination and approval of loans and advances and off balance sheet facilities, monitoring of credit exposures, and impairment calculation. - Evaluated the appropriateness of the Group's impairment provisioning policy in accordance with the requirements of IFRS 9. - Used our own internal experts to independently assess the reasonableness of the ECL methodology developed and applied by Directors including model risk parameters (PD, LGD, and EAD), forward-looking information, associated weighting, and staging analysis. - Obtained an understanding of and tested the completeness and accuracy of the historical and current datasets used for the ECL calculation. - Tested a sample of loans and advances and off balance sheet facilities to customers to determine the appropriateness and application of staging criteria. - Obtained an understanding of the methodology adopted to identify and calculate individual impairment allowance for stage 3 exposures, and tested a sample of such exposures against the methodology. - Obtained samples of the latest available credit reviews and checked that they include appropriate assessment and documentation of borrowers' ability to meet repayment obligations (principal, interest, and commission). - Evaluated the adequacy of the consolidated financial statements disclosures to determine if they were in accordance with IFRS 9 and QCB regulations.